 Examples of hazardous household waste can include batteries, lacquers, chemicals, and household cleaners.
 To prevent harm, ensure that hazardous waste is handled in a safe manner.

 Canyon View Dumpsters understands how confusing the disposal of waste can be depending on your project.
-Certain projects call for certain waste procedures.
-Contact us to determine what specific items are allowed to be disposed of in a roll-off dumpster.
+Since each project is unique, certain projects call for specific waste procedures.
+Contact us to determine what specific items are allowed to be disposed of in a roll-off dumpster to avoid harm or hazards.
 If you are not sure what type or size of dumpster you need, consult with our experienced dumpster rental team for more information.
 Learn more about the rates that we offer or receive a free quote for your specific project today.